tpberntsen/curves/README.md

 ## Get in Touch and/or Give a Star
 It's always motivating to hear how the models are being used, especially by practitioners in the energy trading sector.
-So don't hesitate to [get in touch](mailto:jake@cmdty.co.uk?subject=Cmdty%20Storage%20Model) to discuss storage modelling or suggest future enhancements.
+So don't hesitate to [get in touch](mailto:jake@cmdty.co.uk?subject=Cmdty%20Curves) to discuss commodity forward curve construction or suggest future enhancements.
 Also, show your appreciation by giving this repo a star!

 ## License